cosinekitty/astronomy/source/python/README.md

 | Type | Parameter | Description |
 | --- | --- | --- |
 | [`Time`](#Time) | `time` | The date and time for which to calculate the Sun's position. |

+### Returns: #EclipticCoordinates
+The ecliptic coordinates of the Sun using the Earth's true equator of date.